-Why should the DC Winding resistance of the Transformer or Motor be Converted to 75 °C?
+Why Should the DC Winding Resistance of the Transformer or Motor be Converted to 75 °C?

 The DC winding resistance of copper and aluminum wires of transformers and motors has a large temperature coefficient.
 The measurement results of the same winding at different temperatures are quite different.
 In order to be able to compare at the same temperature, verification, IEC (International Electro technical Commission) The electrical regulations are specified in the direct current group of the motor and transformer windings, the measurement results at different temperatures are converted to the operating temperature (75 ° C).